4 Quick ways to check CPU temp accurately on Windows 11

 The difference between checking the CPU sensor information from the BIOS and using a third-party application is that using an app allows you to monitor temperature under load when the operating system is loaded.
 On the other hand, checking the temperature from the motherboard’s firmware will give you readings when the system isn’t under load.

-Usually, you want to determine this information when the operating system is running, but checking the readings in the firmware can also help you understand the thermals of the device.
-For example, the temperature is high while inside the firmware, which can indicate issues with thermal paste, CPU cooler, or ventilation.
+Usually, you want to determine this information when the operating system is running, but checking the readings in the firmware can also help you understand the device’s thermals.
+For example, if the temperature is high while inside the firmware, it can indicate issues with thermal paste, CPU cooler, or ventilation.

 The safe temperature at which a processor should operate will typically depend on the CPU architecture and manufacturer, but anything between “40C” (104F) and “80C” (176F) and under “95C” (203F) degrees Celsius under normal load is considered safe.
 Typically, Intel processors run hotter than AMD processors.
 Also, since desktop chips are more powerful than those available in laptops and tablets, they will operate at higher temperatures.